Back to homepage

 Lucy Buzacott

-Lucy Buzacott is the Project Manager of Ngarrngga.
+Lucy Buzacott is the Program Manager of Ngarrngga.

 On Friday 24 November Ngarrngga co-hosted with Reconciliation Australia’s Narragunnawali education program a day-long forum, Reconciliation in Education: Past-Present-Future.
 This event brought together leading experts in education and the teaching of First Nations histories and cultures for a robust discussion about the past, present and future of education in Australia.